mahera76/mahera76.github.io/_portfolio/FinalProject.md

 agricultural businesses is an important aspect of community.
 Being able to know where food is coming from and supporting your neighbors helps bond people to their local area and encourage them to invest in their community.
 Agriculture is also a major source of small business and independent contractors, granting opportunities to skilled workers outside of major corporations.
-Economically agricultural is an essential part of the U.S. and plays a role in Maryland’s economy.
+Economically, agricultural is an essential part of the U.S. and plays a role in Maryland’s economy.
 Agriculture is the largest commercial industry in Maryland, employing some 350,000 people, including nearly 6,000 full-time farmers, and contributing some 8.25 billionUSD annually to the economy.
 Farms are important for protecting the environment as well as helping to fight climate change.
 According to the 2017 annual